Versailles II: Testament of the King: Plot

 After doing some work in the gardens, Charles-Louis Faverolles is again involved in court intrigues.
 Charles-Louis is acquainted with mysterious lady in green, Prosperine, whom he had shortly met at the very beginning of the game.
 She gives him a letter and wants to meet at the Ballroom grove later to inform him about the secret she overheard visiting Françoise d'Aubigné, Marquise de Maintenon.
 However, reaching her is difficult, as the grove is limited to special visitors only.
 On the end Prosperine gives him a sealed letter to read at home alone and to be burned afterwards.
-The letter claims that the King Louis XIV of France signed a secret treaty to divide the Spanish kingdoms with England and Holland.
+The letter claims that the King Louis XIV signed a secret treaty to divide the Spanish kingdoms with England and Holland.
 The player must decide whether to burn or not burn the letter – the wrong decision will end the game later in the game play.

 Critical reception

 Tom Houston of Just Adventure thought the game would appeal to fans of the edutainment genre.
 Jihem of JeuxVideo described the title as "easy-gaming" - the gaming equivalent of easy listening.